Honey Queen Program

 All proceeds from the raffle are used to benefit the Queen Program through providing funding for travel expenses, and educational materials and supplies for the Queen and Princess.

 Raffle tickets are available for just $1 each and can be purchased at any time from Queen Elena, Princess Jessica or by contacting the program chair Rachel Bryson (firstname.lastname@example.org).

 Thank you for your continued support of the Pennsylvania Honey Queen Program.

 by Elena Hoffman - 2013 PA Honey Queen

-My year as Pennsylvania Honey Queen is flying by quickly.
-As summer is approaching I encourage you to invite me to your fair or festival!
-Don’t miss out on the chance to have the Honey Queen or Princess at your event!
-To invite me or Princess Jessica to an event, contact Rachel Bryson, queen program chair, at firstname.lastname@example.org or 717-300-0146.
+Although my time as your 2013 Honey Queen is dwindling down, there is still enough time to invite me to your event!
+To invite me or Princess Jessica to an event, contact Rachel Bryson, queen program chair, at email@example.com or 717-300-0146.

 Honey Queen Program Contact Information

 (PA Honey Queen Program Chair)

 January- April 352-583-2796